kyma-project/kyma/docs/kyma/05-03-overrides.md

 - The chart "path" inside the top-level `application-connector` chart called `connector-service`
 - The original template value reference from the chart without the `.Values.` prefix, `deployment.args.appTokenExpirationMinutes`

-While installing Kyma, provide Kyma CLI with the file path via `-o` flag.
+While installing Kyma, provide the file path using the `-o` flag.
 Once the installation starts, the Kyma Operator generates overrides based on the ConfigMap entries.
 The system uses the value of `10` instead of the default value of `5` from the `values.yaml` chart file.

 ## Global overrides